courtneyburch/speeding-tickets-wxpython/README.md

 # Speeding Tickets
-## This program uses wxpython to create a dialog box where users can view all speeding tickets and enter information for a new ticket.
-The ticket information is stored in a sqlite database
+This program uses wxpython to create a dialog box where users can view all speeding tickets and enter information for a new ticket.
+The ticket information is stored in a sqlite database.

-## Technologies used: Python, WXPython, SQLite
+## Technologies used:
+- Python
+- WXPython
+- SQLite